If you’re considering taking a DMAA pre workout—this is one article you MUST read before going down that route. And I don’t mean that lightly.

 Another DMAA pre workout has led to at least two deaths through heart attacks.

-Again, military personnel were involved.
+Again, military personnel was involved.

 After consuming their performance-enhancing supplement, they undertook exercise (which is natural to do after a pre-workout).
 It appears the DMAA placed too much stress upon their hearts—leading to cardiac arrest and, subsequently, death.14

 Involving yet again the DMAA pre workout, Jack3d.

 A healthy 22-year-old guy had been consuming this supplement for three weeks before his training sessions.
 The DMAA led to a failure of the left side of his heart—leading to a heart attack.
 Since this occurrence, numerous other adverse cardiovascular effects have been linked to DMAA.15

 Furthermore, the use of DMAA has been also known to: